Bias in cubic Gauss sums: Patterson's conjecture: Type I estimates

-\end{corollary} \begin{proof} If $U N(r) \asymp X$ then we simply apply the previous result with a different weight function and use the Remark \ref{maintrem}.
+for all $\ell \in \mathbb{Z}$ and $X \geq U \geq 1$. \end{corollary} \begin{proof} If $U N(r) \asymp X$ then we simply apply the previous result with a different weight function and use the Remark \ref{maintrem}.
 If $U N(r)$ is not of the order of magnitude of $X$ then both main terms are zero. \end{proof}